Razoul05/ASABM/README.md

 Once added you can specify the number of backup files you wish to keep and as backups occur the oldest will be deleted as needed.
-The backup files are saved in the same folder as the .ARK file and are embedded in a .ZIP file along with any .ARKProflie and .ARKTribe files in the same folder.
+The backup files are saved in the same folder as the .ARK file and are embedded in a .ZIP file along with any .ARKProfile and .ARKTribe files in the same folder.

 There is no need to configure the frequenycy of the backup, a fresh backup will occur automatically every time the world is saved (default of 15 minutes).